CANOE/KAYAK BASIC INSTRUCTIONS

 A canoe full of water weighs more than a car, but will still float.
 Maneuver the boat to shallow water.
 Never get it into water immediately upstream of an obstacle.
 You must roll the flooded canoe onto its side in shallow water, then slowly lift to allow water to run out.
 When enough water is out, try to pull the boat onto the shore.
 Once completely emptied by turning the canoe upside down on land, put the canoe back into the river, load up your gear, and continue down the river.

 Always honestly evaluate your river skills before beginning a trip.
 If you have started and you find the conditions become more than you wish to handle, paddle or float to the nearest river-access point, get yourself and your gear well out of the river, and get help.

-If you do get into a hazardous river situation that you are unable to solve by yourself, each kayak / canoe has our name and phone number attached to it.
-For non emergency call us.
-For emergency dial 911.
+If you do get into a hazardous river situation that you are unable to solve by yourself, each canoe has our name and phone number attached to it.
+If you can access a phone in the event of an emergency, call KayakMorris.com first. further instructions and contact the appropriate emergency services for you.
 If you have no phone, notify any passing boater to let us know of your situation.

 We encourage you to stop at sandbars to have a picnic lunch, to trade places in the canoe, or just to take a break from paddling.
 If you do make such stops along this federally protected riverway, make sure you take nothing but pictures and leave nothing but footprints.